Copycat recipe for Ruby Tuesday Pasta Salad just like they serve on their salad bar! Easy to make with just a few ingredients.

 It’s just as easy to mix it all up fresh as it is to add more of anything to the salad.

-Ranch dressing out a bottle can be used as a substitute for the buttermilk, the dry ranch dressing, and 6 tablespoons of the mayonnaise.
+Ranch dressing out a bottle can be used as a substitute for the buttermilk, the dry ranch dressing, and all but 1/2 cup of the mayonnaise.

 I prefer the flavor of ranch dressing when I have made it myself with Hidden Valley Ranch dry mix.